stevencrawford/java-deckofcards-api/README.md

-# Getting Started
+# Java Deck of Cards API

-This Project contains a Java implementation of the [Deck of Cards API](https://www.deckofcardsapi.com/) using Spring Boot.
+This repository contains a Java implementation of the [Deck of Cards API](https://www.deckofcardsapi.com/) using Spring Boot.